Roxanne Emery: Dance music

 She is the sister of international DJ and producer Gareth Emery.
-Her vocals feature on the club anthem "A Day That Fades" by chart topping dance act Cosmic Gate.
+Her vocals feature on the club anthem "A Day That Fades" by dance act Cosmic Gate.
 The track received support from Judge Jules and was played on Radio 1.
 The track also received support and radio play from Armin van Buuren as well as being included on Ministry of Sound's Ibiza Annual.
 Emery also co-wrote a track with and featured on brother Gareth Emery's début artist album, Northern Lights, which charted at Number 1 on the US iTunes Dance Chart.
 Another collaboration is with Luke Bond for the track "On Fire"; it was premièred by Gareth Emery at Governor's Island and was released in early 2014.
 In 2014, she again collaborated with Gareth Emery on the song "Soldier", on the album Drive.

 In December 2014, Emery collaborated with the star DJ Dash Berlin, and the result was called "Shelter"; in the beginning of 2015, Emery teamed up with trance trio Easton and released the track "Healing Rain".
 The Bryan Kearney remix of this single reached the Beatport Nr.
 1 trance chart and got featured on Armin van Buuren mix-compilation A State of Trance Yearmix 2015.

 Emery has since then worked on tracks with globally renowned DJs/producers.

 In 2018, Emery brought up a new trance act "HØLY WATERS" together with Ciaran McAuley.
 On 17 August 2018, HØLY WATERS released their first single "Amsterdam".